Top 7 RevOps Challenges and How to Solve Them

 What is the most common RevOps challenge in B2B companies?

-Data quality and fragmentation consistently rank as the top challenge.
+Data quality and fragmentation consistently rank as the top revenue operations challenge.
 When teams work from incomplete or inconsistent data, every downstream process suffers, from lead routing to forecasting to attribution.
+Forbes estimates 91% of CRM data is incomplete, meaning the problem is structural, not a one-time cleanup task.

-How should you measure whether your RevOps function is successful?
+How do you measure whether your RevOps function is successful?

 Track metrics tied to revenue outcomes: pipeline velocity, forecast accuracy, lead-to-close conversion rate, and time spent selling versus administrative work.
-Activity metrics like calls made or emails sent don't correlate with revenue.
+Activity metrics like calls made or emails sent do not correlate with revenue.

 What technical skills do RevOps professionals need?

 RevOps professionals need CRM administration, data analysis, process design, and cross-functional communication skills.
-The best RevOps people understand both the technology and the business outcomes those tools should drive.
+The best RevOps practitioners understand both the technology architecture, enrichment pipelines, routing logic, API integrations, and the business outcomes those systems should drive.
+Increasingly, familiarity with codeless automation tools and AI agent workflows is becoming a baseline expectation.